AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/database-on-cloud.md

 ## Convert all MyISAM tables to InnoDb

-Adobe recommends using the InnoDb database engine.
-In a default Adobe Commerce installation, all tables in the database are stored using the InnoDb engine.
-However, some third-party modules (extensions) can introduce tables in the MyISAM format.
-After you install a third-party module, check the database to identify any tables in MyISAM format and convert them to InnoDb.
+Adobe recommends using the `InnoDb` database engine.
+In a default Adobe Commerce installation, all tables in the database are stored using the `InnoDb` engine.
+However, some third-party modules (extensions) can introduce tables in the `MyISAM` format.
+After you install a third-party module, check the database to identify any tables in `MyISAM` format and convert them to `InnoDb`.

-### Determine if a module includes MyISAM tables
+### Determine if a module includes `MyISAM` tables

-You can analyze the third-party module code before installing it, to determine if it uses MyISAM tables.
+You can analyze the third-party module code before installing it, to determine if it uses `MyISAM` tables.

-If you have already installed an extension, run the following query to determine whether the database has any MyISAM tables:
+If you have already installed an extension, run the following query to determine whether the database has any `MyISAM` tables:

 ```sql
 SELECT table_schema, CONCAT(ROUND((index_length+data_length)/1024/1024),'MB')